kylerbrown/bark/specification.md

 Bioacoustic, electrophysiological, and behavioral data can all be represented in this framework.
 Some examples:

--   an acoustic recording is a time series of the sound pressure level detected by a microphone
+-   An acoustic recording is a time series of the sound pressure level detected by a microphone.
--   an extracellular neural recording is a time series of the voltage measured by an electrode
+-   An extracellular neural recording is a time series of the voltage measured by an electrode.
--   a spike train is an unmarked point process defined by the times of the action potentials.
-A spike train could also be marked by the waveforms of the spikes.
+-   A spike train is a point process defined by the times of the action potentials.
+A spike train may also be marked by the waveforms of the spikes.
--   stimuli presentations are a marked point process, with times indicating the onsets and offsets and marks indicating the identity of the presented stimulus
+-   Stimulus presentations are a marked point process, with times indicating the onsets and offsets and marks indicating the identity of the presented stimulus.
--   a series of behavioral events can be represented by a point process, optionally marked by measurable features of the event (location, intensity, etc)
+-   A series of behavioral events can be represented by a point process, optionally marked by measurable features of the event (location, intensity, etc).

-Clearly all these types of data can be represented in computers as arrays.
+Clearly all of these types of data can be represented in computers as arrays.
 The challenge is to organize and annotate the data in such a way that it can

 1.  be unambiguously identified,
 2.  be aligned with data from different sources,
 3.  support a broad range of experimental designs, and
-4.  be accessed with generic and widely available software
+4.  be accessed with generic and widely available software.

 ## Implementation